-1. Work with Vendors & Suppliers
+1. Negotiate Better Terms With Vendors & Suppliers

 Product inventory and operational goods and services provided by suppliers and vendors are essential line items, and if you’re just adding them up at the end of the month without question or exploration, you may be spending more than you have to.